DavidMorano/rightcore/libdam/README.txt

-vecobj		fixed sized objects, stores the data for you vechand		you have to store the data yourself vecint		integers, stores data recarr		record-aarry (variable vector) of pointer handles
+vecobj		fixed sized objects, stores the data for you vechand		you have to store the data yourself vecint		integers, stores data veclong		long integers vecelem		vector of structures recarr		record-arry (variable vector) of pointer handles

-hdb		you have to store the data yourself hdbstr		key-value strings, stores data for you mapstrint	map of strings to integers, stores data mapstrs		map of a string key with a string value setstr		set (unique) of strings osetstr		ordered set (unique) of string vsetstr		another ordered set (unique) of strings
+hdb		you have to store the data yourself hdbstr		key-value strings, stores data for you mapstrint	map of strings to integers, stores data mapstrs		map of a string key with a string value setint		set of integers setstr		set (unique) of strings osetstr		ordered set (unique) of string vsetstr		another ordered set (unique) of strings